 Asian Hornet

-Having problems with asian hornets?
+Having problems with Asian Hornets?

 As of 25th July 2025, there have been 73 confirmed sightings of the yellow-legged hornet across England, with 28 nests discovered and dealt with.
 These figures highlight the growing presence of this invasive species, which poses a significant threat to native pollinators and ecosystems.
 Vigilance and early reporting remain essential.